maple-jx/maplr-jx.github.io/_pages/about.md

 About Me

 I’m a first-year undergraduate student from the School of Applied Sciences, [Macao Polytechnic University](mpu.edu.mo/).
-My academic interests include artificial intelligence, programming and math
+My academic interests include artificial intelligence, programming and math...

 A data-driven personal website
 ======